amperka/AmperkaCCS811/API.md

 Returns the stored estimated equivalent carbon dioxide (eCO2), when method `read` returned `true`.
 Measurement eCO2 in parts per million — ranges from `400` to `8192` in `ppm`.

-### `void setEnvironmentData(uint8_t humidity, float temperature)`
+### `void setEnvironmentData(float humidity, float temperature)`

-Sets humidity and temperature data from other Climatic Sensors to compensate for CSS811 data.
+Sets humidity and temperature data from other Climatic Sensors to compensate CSS811 data.

 - `humidity`: relative humidity from other sensors.
 Ranges from `0` to `100` %.
 - `temperature`: ambient temperature from other sensors.
 Ranges from `−25` to `50` °C.